-A Grenada passport is a travel document that provides access to 148 countries without a regular visa, including all Schengen Area countries, the UK, China, Russia, and Saudi Arabia.
-Grenada’s economic citizenship program allows expats, global investors, and high-net-worth individuals to improve their global mobility and financial security and secure US residency through the US E-2 Visa Program by granting a Caribbean passport in exchange for investment.
+A Grenada passport is a travel document that provides access to 148 countries visa free, including all Schengen Area countries, the UK, China, Russia, and Saudi Arabia.
+Grenada’s citizenship by investment program allows investors to obtain Grenada citizenship and a passport that improves their global mobility.

-This guide reveals everything you should know about Grenada passports, including:
+This guide provides everything you should know about Grenada passports and how to become a citizen of Grenada:

 Grenada Passport Overview